 Step 1.
 Right-click "My Computer" > "Manage" to run Disk Management.

 Step 2.
-Here, right-click the Unknow external hard drive and click "Initialize Disk".
+Right-click the unknown external hard drive and select "Initialize Disk" from the context menu.

-Now the drive should be recognized as 'unallocated', so if you have data you need to recover, go back to Part 1 and use the Qiling data recovery software to retrieve your files.
+Now that the drive is erased, it should be recognized as 'unallocated'.
+If you need to recover data, go back to Part 1 and use Qiling data recovery software to retrieve your files.

 Step 1.
 Right-click "This PC" and choose "Manage".